 The Expensive Stance: Why Value Is a Position

 Expensive is a word that tends to unsettle people.
-Many founders instinctively move toward disclaimers and discounts, softening their pricing or framing themselves as the approachable option, as though seriousness must be offset by reassurance.
+Many founders instinctively reach for disclaimers and discounts, softening their pricing or framing themselves as the approachable option.

-But expensive is not simply a price tag.
-It is a position.
-A way of standing in your work that signals weight, intention, and care.
-It suggests that what is being offered has been shaped deliberately, and that it deserves to be encountered with attention rather than urgency.
+But expensive isn't simply a price tag, it's a position.
+A way of standing in your work that signals weight and intention.
+It suggests that what you're offering has been shaped deliberately, and that it deserves to be encountered with attention.

-In creative work especially, cheapness is often mistaken for humility.
-We are taught that being approachable means being flexible, that being flexible means being grateful, and that being grateful means not asking for too much.
+In creative work especially, cheapness gets mistaken for humility.
+We're taught that being approachable means being flexible, that being flexible means being grateful, and that being grateful means not asking for too much.
 Over time, we begin to negotiate our own worth before anyone else has to.

-That habit does not stay contained within pricing.
+That habit doesn't stay contained within pricing.
 When something is endlessly available, endlessly adjustable, or endlessly discounted, it shapes how the work itself is perceived.
 Brands that endure rarely operate from a place of apology.
-They are built around a sense of self-trust.
+They're built around a sense of self-trust.

 Hand resting on an open blank notebook on a white table, with a small cup of coffee nearby.